-Advocating for premature babies in the NICU
+Advocating for your premature baby in the NICU: your role

 In the NICU, the goal is for you to work together with the medical staff as a team looking after your baby.
 The nurses and doctors have expertise in the medical side of things.
 You have a special role in getting to know and advocating for your premature baby’s best interests.